 Lac jewelry also referred to as lacquer jewelry originated in West Rajasthan and has since then gained popularity across India.
 It’s easy to find Lac jewelry in the local markets & old streets of Jaipur, Jodhpur, Udaipur etc. in versatile designs, which adds uniqueness to its beauty.
-Lac bangles in particular are considered auspicious for the newly married brides to the extent that it has become a ubiquitous accessory for the newly married.
+Lac bangles for women in particular are considered auspicious for the newly married brides to the extent that it has become a ubiquitous accessory for the newly married.

 As the team here was trying to dig out some details about this traditional craft, we realised that in spite of being such a unique craft, there’s very little information on the making of Lac jewellery.
 With the help of our partner artist Manisha Singh, our designer Aransha was able to uncover the process that goes behind the making of a lac bangle.
 So here it goes…